-VA Response: VA has a Department-wide ADR tracking system.
-Should the need arise to track ECR cases VA has a tracking system already in place.
+VA Response : VA has a Department-wide Alternative Dispute Resolution (ADR) tracking system.
+Should the need arise to track ECR cases, VA has a tracking system already in place.

-6. Describe other significant efforts your agency has taken in FY 2008 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.
+6. Describe other significant efforts your agency has taken in FY 2009 to anticipate, prevent, better manage, or resolve environmental issues and conflicts that do not fit within the Policy Memo's definition of ECR as presented on the first page of this template.

-VA Response: VA's three Administrations, the Veterans Benefit Administration (VBA), the Veterans Health Administration (VHA), and the National Cemetery Administration (NCA), include public outreach as an integral component of how they conduct their business.
+VA Response: VA's three administrations, the Veterans Benefits Administration (VBA), the Veterans Health Administration (VHA), and the National Cemetery Administration (NCA), include public outreach as an integral component of how they conduct their business.
 For instance, public outreach is a component of VA's compliance with NEPA for construction and other projects that have an impact on the environment.
-Through its public outreach VA works to prevent environmental conflict from developing.
+Through its public outreach, VA works to prevent environmental conflict from developing.
 In the event that such conflict cannot be resolved, VA believes that the principles of ECR can be applied to arrive at mutually acceptable solutions.

 Outside of NEPA, VA's environmental activities center on complying with federal, state and local environmental requirements.
-In the event of environmental violations, VA works with regulatory agencies to settle the matter; however, during such negotiations, regulators will not relinquish their responsibility to resolve environmental violations to a third party.
+In the event of environmental violations, VA works with regulatory agencies to settle the matter.
 The process for resolving these actions is dictated largely by regulatory and statutory requirements.
 VA has a history of successfully settling enforcement actions through an informal process and without the assistance of a third party.